ans036/Schizophrenia_EEG/README.md

 ## 📧 Contact

-For questions or suggestions, please open an issue on the GitHub repository.
+For questions or suggestions, please email ani.tubai022@gmail.com or open an issue on the GitHub repository.

 ---